sohanlaxmicoin/go/services/orbit/internal/docs/reference/endpoints/transactions-create.md

 Transaction submission and the subsequent validation and inclusion into the Stellar Network's ledger is a [complicated and asynchronous process](https://www.stellar.org/developers/learn/concepts/transactions.html#life-cycle).
-To reduce the complexity, horizon manages these asynchronous processes for the client and will wait to hear results from the Stellar Network before returning an HTTP response to a client.
+To reduce the complexity, orbit manages these asynchronous processes for the client and will wait to hear results from the Stellar Network before returning an HTTP response to a client.

-Transaction submission to horizon aims to be [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning): a client can submit a given transaction to horizon more than once and horizon will behave the same each time.
-If the transaction has already been successfully applied to the ledger, horizon will simply return the saved result and not attempt to submit the transaction again.
+Transaction submission to orbit aims to be [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning): a client can submit a given transaction to orbit more than once and orbit will behave the same each time.
+If the transaction has already been successfully applied to the ledger, orbit will simply return the saved result and not attempt to submit the transaction again.
 Only in cases where a transaction's status is unknown (and thus will have a chance of being included into a ledger) will a resubmission to the network occur.